porfinogeneta/covid-tracker/README.md

 ## Description
 This app was made with https://covid19api.com/ API.
 The project is meant to be a small Vuejs exercise.
 It uses framework concepts such as: props passing, signal emission, using external API and style binding.

+## Website link
+You can visit the website at given link https://porfinogeneta.github.io/covid-tracker/

 ## Pie chart
 I created Pie Chart using style binding and conic-gradient, background CSS property.
 ### Please take into accoint that pie chart is NOT mathematically correct!